 “Team defense” is a real thing.
 The best defenders don’t just do it themselves. they affect the five-man group.
 Defensive Player of the Year winners are on elite defenses.
 That may sound obvious, but consider just how good their collective defenses are.

-From 2003 to 2018, of the 16 winners, all but one played for defenses that ranked in the top 5 in terms of efficiency.
+From 2003 to 2019, of the 17 winners, all but one played for defenses that ranked in the top 5 in terms of efficiency.
 The only exception came in 2007, when Marcus Camby averaged 9.3 defensive rebounds and led the league with 3.3 blocks per game.
 The Nuggets ranked No. 13 in defensive efficiency.
-But besides him, the other 15 winners’ teams had an average defensive rank of 2.9.
+But besides him, the other 16 winners’ teams had an average defensive rank of 2.8 in the NBA.